-What is the IRS Tax Exempt Organization Search (TEOS)?
+How to look up a nonprofit using the IRS Tax Exempt Organization Search (TEOS)

 On TEOS, you can learn: